WDZ

 WDZ (1050 AM) is a commercial radio station, licensed to Decatur, Illinois.
-It broadcasts a sports radio format and calls itself "Fox Sports 1050."
-It is owned by the Neuhoff Corporation, which also owns four other local radio stations, WCZQ, WDZQ, WSOY and WSOY-FM.
+It broadcasts a sports radio format and calls itself "Fox Sports 1050".
+It is owned by the Champaign Multimedia Group, which also owns four other local radio stations, WDZQ, WKIO, WSOY and WSOY-FM.
 Studios and offices are located on North Water Street.
-It is one of the oldest radio stations in Illinois, and one of the few that still carry a three-letter call sign along with WGN and WLS Chicago.
+It is one of the oldest radio stations in Illinois, and one of the few that still carry a three-letter call sign along with WGN and WLS in Chicago.

 WDZ operates on 1050 kHz, a clear channel frequency reserved for Mexico.
 By day, WDZ is powered at 1,000 watts non-directional.
-But it must reduce power to 250 watts at night so it doesn't interfere with other stations on the frequency.
-WDZ is diplexed (i.e., shares the vertical radiator) with co-owned 1340 WSOY.
+It must reduce power to 250 watts at night so it does not interfere with other stations on the frequency.
+WDZ is diplexed (i.e., shares the vertical radiator) with WSOY.
 The transmitter site is on St. Louis Bridge Road at Wesley Road in Decatur.

 Programming

 WDZ is a network affiliate of Fox Sports Radio.
-It also airs Chicago Cubs baseball and Chicago Bears football, as well as local high school football games and Millikin University football.
+It also airs Chicago Cubs baseball and Chicago Bears football, as well as local high school football games and Millikin Big Blue football.